hkfrei/observer-pattern/README.md

 You find an example implemetation in [/assets/index.js](/assets/index.js)

+## Pros

+Using the observer pattern is a great way to enforce **separation of concerns** and the single-responsibility principle.
+The observer objects are not tightly coupled to the observable object, and can be (de)coupled at any time.
+The observable object is responsible for monitoring the events, while the observers simply handle the received data.

+## Cons

+If an observer becomes to complex, it may cause performance issues when notifying all subscribers.

 ## Install the sample application

 > ✨ Bootstrapped with Create Snowpack App (CSA).

 ```
 git clone https://github.com/hkfrei/observer-pattern.git
 cd observer-pattern